deviantony/docker-elk/README.md

 [Configuration](#configuration) section below.

 > :information_source: Do not use the `logstash_system` user inside the Logstash *pipeline* file, it does not have
 > sufficient permissions to create indices.
-Follow the instructions from the [Built-in roles][builtin-roles] page to
+Follow the instructions at [Configuring Security in Logstash][ls-security]
-> create a user with suitable roles.
+> to create a user with suitable roles.

 Restart Kibana and Logstash to apply the passwords you just wrote to the configuration files.

 ```console
 $ docker-compose restart kibana logstash
 ```

+> :information_source: Learn more about the security of the Elastic stack at [Tutorial: Getting started with
+> security][sec-tutorial].

+### Injecting data

 Give Kibana about a minute to initialize, then access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to log in: